giovanna14/GetData_CourseProject/README.md

 - It modifies the variable names so that they are descriptives and consistently follow the same standard.

-- It creates a new, independent tidy data set with the average of each variable for each activity and each subject.
+- It creates a new, independent tidy data set with the average of each variable for each activity and each subject, reordered by activity and subject id.

 - It writes this new data set into a txt file.